 - Fully Cast End-Tanks

 cp-e™ started off by determining the maximum size core that could fit without major modification to the vehicle.
-Our Ford Fiesta FMIC uses the bar and plate design to help ensure a high level of efficiency.
+After our initial large core, we set out to build a version that combines performance with a smaller footprint.
+What we ended up with is a large core that performs great with lighter weight and a smaller size.
+This core uses the bar and plate design to help ensure a high level of efficiency.

-cp-e™ then set their sights on designing the perfect Fiesta ST FMIC endtanks, developing a design that not only encloses the monstrous core, but also requires no cutting, no drilling, and no permanent modification to the vehicle.
+cp-e™ then set their sights on the endtanks, developing a design that not only encloses the core, but also requires no cutting, no drilling, and no permanent modification to the vehicle.
 With the laser cut brackets, the intercooler will mount in the stock location while matching up to the stock intercooler piping.
 Customers can now upgrade their piping when their power demands need it and modify in smaller increments.

 As always, the cp-e™ intercooler includes cast endtanks that are welded and pressure tested with the core.
 What sets these endtanks from the rest is the engineering behind their shape and internal design.
 Hours of design and computer flow diagrams have been put into the tanks’ design to virtually eliminate turbulence within them.
 Many times, upgrading an intercooler causes increased turbo-lag, and an overall pressure loss.
 This is because of the large size of the core and the turbulence within the endtanks.
 By designing the endtanks to be smaller, and more efficient cp-e™ has found a way to minimalize turbulence in order to keep the drivability of the car high, while still enlarging the intercooler drastically.